 6. With these estimates of the parameters, an expression for the total error is made by summing the errors squared between a measured capillary pressure and the correlation value, Eq.
-2. The errors are weighted by the factor $(1/p_c)$.2 The total error is simultaneously minimized with respect to a_o , a_w , c{oi} , and c{wd} by the optimization package, Microsoft Excel Solver, and cod and cwi are found by Eqs.
+2. The errors are weighted by the factor $(1/p_c)$.2 The total error is simultaneously minimized with respect to a_o , a_w , c{oi} , and c{wd} by a standard optimization package, and c{od} and c{wi} are found by Eqs.
 3.

-The match in Figs. 7 and 8 is good, and this is also the case for all the other centrifuge results we have investigated.
+The match in Figs. 7 and 8 is good, which is also the case for all the other centrifuge results we have investigated.